First Home Scheme

 If you are getting a Macro Prudential Exception (MPE) with a participating lender you will not qualify for the FHS.
 An MPE is when your lender lets you borrow above the Central Bank limits.
 Lenders have flexibility to do this for a certain percentage of the mortgages they provide.

-You must have a deposit of at least 10% of the property’s purchase price.
+You must have a deposit of at least 10%.
+If you are buying, this is 10% of the property’s purchase price.
+If you are availing of the Help to Buy Scheme, this can contribute towards the deposit you need.

 There is an eligibility calculator on the First Home Scheme website to help you see if you qualify.